Baduanjin vs Qigong: What's The Difference?

 1. Qigong is the more familiar umbrella word

 People who know only one Chinese movement term often know "qigong," so they use it to describe everything they see.
+It is the same phenomenon as calling any fizzy water "sparkling" regardless of brand or type.
+The general word absorbs all the specifics.

 2. Baduanjin is often introduced through qigong teachers

 Many videos and classes describe it as a qigong set, which is true, but can make the two labels look identical to beginners.
+A teacher who says "today we will practice a qigong form called Baduanjin" is being accurate.
+A beginner who hears "qigong = Baduanjin" is taking a shortcut that will confuse them later.

 3. English media often simplifies too early